wiremock/api-template-library/apisetu.gov.in-dittripura/index.md

 ---
 slug: "apisetu-gov-in-dittripura"
-name: "Directorate of Information Technology, Government of Tripura, Tripura"
+title: "Directorate of Information Technology, Government of Tripura, Tripura"
 provider: "apisetu.gov.in"
 description: "eDistrict Tripura (http://edistrict.tripura.gov.in/) is the online service\
   \ delivery portal for TripuraState Govt.
 Certain documents issued by it (e.g. Income,\